 This course has a limited capacity, enrolment is based on application.
 The application deadline is Wednesday in week 33 for the autumn semester.
 Please see this page for more information.
 You will receive confirmation of whether you received a seat in Studentweb no later than Monday the week after the deadline.

 It is compulsory to attend the first lecture/orientation meeting, or you risk losing your seat.
 If you are unable to attend the first lecture, you must contact the Study Section (<email>email@example.com</email>).
 The time of the first lecture/orientation meeting can be found in the schedule on the course website or on Mitt UiB.

 Objectives and Content

-- They should appreciate the breadth and diversity of the subject
+- can define the most common expressions within palaeoecology and know the breadth and diversity of the subject

-- They should know how to carry out a palaeoecological study
+- can plan and carry out a small palaeoecological study

 Recommended Previous Knowledge

 Credit Reduction due to Course Overlap

 Access to the Course